Multicyclic norias: a first-transition approach to extreme values of the currents: Abstract

-{\bf Processes far from equilibrium defy a statistical characterization in terms of simple thermodynamic quantities, such as Boltzmann's formula at equilibrium.
-Here, for continuous-time Markov chains on a finite state space, we find that the probability $\mathfrak{f}_-$ of the current along a transition to ever become negative can be expressed in terms of the effective affinity $F (> 0)$, an entropic measure of dissipation as estimated by an observer that only monitors that specific transition.
-In particular for cyclic processes we find $\mathfrak{f}_- = \exp - F$, which generalizes the concept of mesoscopic noria and is reminiscent of Boltzmann's formula.
-We then compare different estimators of the effective affinity, arguing that stopping problems may be best in assessing the nonequilibrium nature of a system.
-The results are based on a constructive first-transition time approach. }
+{{ For continuous-time Markov chains we prove that, depending on the notion of effective affinity $F$, the probability of an edge current to ever become negative is either $1$ if $F< 0$ else $\sim \exp - F$.
+The result generalizes a ``noria'' formula to multicyclic networks.
+We give operational insights on the effective affinity and compare several estimators, arguing that stopping problems may be more accurate in assessing the nonequilibrium nature of a system according to a local observer.
+Finally we elaborate on the similarity with the Boltzmann formula.
+The results are based on a constructive first-transition approach.}}